-STEP 3: Add all dry ingredients: white whole wheat flour, cinnamon, baking powder and salt.
+STEP 3: Add all dry ingredients: flour, cinnamon, baking powder and salt.
 Stir until combined.

 STEP 4: Stir in most chocolate chips and set aside.

 STEP 5: Spray your mug (or mugs) with non-stick spray and transfer the batter into the mug.
-Decorate the top with more chocolate chips.
+Decorate the top with more chocolate chips and walnuts, if desired.

 Note: the batter should not go all the way up to the mug’s rim.
 Leave at least an inch of space because the cake will rise and may create a big mess in the microwave.
 Personally, I like when it rises enough to spill out of the cup a little bit because it looks SO satisfying but the whole point of making a mug cake is so that you can make a delicious baked treat in no time and with minimal clean up.

 STEP 6: Microwave on high until the top looks set and a toothpick inserted in the middle of the cake comes out clean, 90 seconds to 3 minutes.
 If you’re making 2 smaller mug cakes, microwave one at a time and after about 90 seconds check for doneness with a toothpick.
 If it comes out mostly clean, your mug cake is ready.
 If not, keep microwaving at 10-20 second intervals until the top look done and the toothpick comes out clean.
 Don't overcook!
 If you microwave it for too long, the mug cake will turn tough and rubbery.